The Life of a Digital Nomad

 35. Spend time with your pet

 Any loving animal can increase your feelings of positivity in small and meaningful ways.
-They decrease loneliness, get you active, create loving bonds, keep you present in the moment and give you purpose.
+They decrease loneliness, get you active, create loving bonds, keep you present in the moment, and give you purpose.

 36. Change your routine

 While routine can keep us comfortable, it also creates a sense of mundane life and can result in depression.
 Making just small changes in your routine can trick the brain into thinking you’re doing something completely different.
-It could be taking a different route to work, walking instead of taking the bus, going somewhere different for lunch or getting up slightly earlier in the morning.
+It could be taking a different route to work, walking instead of taking the bus, going somewhere different for lunch, or getting up slightly earlier in the morning.
 Changing things up creates variety and opens you up to different experiences and opportunities.

 37. Explore your city or town

 Being a tourist in your own town or city is not something people tend to consider.
-Pretend you’re visiting for the first time – what neighbourhoods would you visit?
+Pretend you’re visiting for the first time – what neighborhoods would you visit?
 Where would you eat?
 Doing this can help you appreciate where you live and gain a different perspective to a familiar place which helps open up the mind.

 38. Practice forgiveness

 Forgiveness can be a hard concept for many.
 But a lot of our angst is caused by our inability to let things go and move on.
 This doesn’t mean condoning what someone has done but just dropping the negativity around it and moving forward.
-Studies have shown that forgiveness protects against stress and forgiving yourself is important too in order to release any baggage and self-hate and create a happy life.
+Studies have shown that forgiveness protects against stress and forgiving yourself is important too to release any baggage and self-hate and create a happy life.

 39. Connect with someone

 As social beings, we thrive on connection.
 When you’re feeling depressed, the last thing you want to do is talk or reach out to others.
 Keep in mind that talking to people, even just short conversations with friends or in support groups, can repair your sense of disconnection immensely.
-Relationships with others builds a sense of belonging and self-worth so make time to connect with someone.
+Relationships with others build a sense of belonging and self-worth so make time to connect with someone.

 40. Spend a day being mindful